KloolK/bazel/site/en/concepts/visibility.md

 If you need to disable the visibility check (for example when experimenting), use `--check_visibility=false`.

-For more details on package and subpackages, see [Concepts and terminology](/concepts/build-ref).
+For more details on packages and subpackages, see [Concepts and terminology](/concepts/build-ref).

 ## Visibility specifications {:#visibility-specifications}